devosmitachatterjee2018/devosmitachatterjee2018/README.md

 # Hello, I am Devosmita! :wave:

 ## Summary :sun_with_face:
-I am an engineer with M.Sc. in Engineering Mathematics and Computational Science from Chalmers University of Technology, Sweden.
+I am a passionate engineer with M.Sc. in Engineering Mathematics and Computational Science from Chalmers University of Technology, Sweden.
 My areas of specialization are Statistics, Data Science and Artificial Intelligence.
 I executed several projects with Volvo Group and AstraZeneca.

 You can find on :information_source: [LinkedIn](https://www.linkedin.com/in/devosmitachatterjee/)